void

 Background

-Střelecký ostrov is an island in Vltava in Prague, located below Most Legií near the western bank of the river.
-In 1914 the island was already a popular recreation spot with a large restaurant located at the southern tip.
+Střelecký ostrov is an island in the Vltava in Prague, located below Most Legií near the western bank of the river.
+In 1914 the island was already a popular recreation spot with a large restaurant at the southern tip.

 Landsturmmusterung

 From 1 September 1914 this restaurant assumed a new role: the Landsturm (Home Guard) medical examinations took place here and continued at least through 1915.
 The first group to be called up were born in 1892, 1893 and 1894.
-The pass rate amongst them was above 50 per cent.
+The pass rate among them was above 50 per cent.
 Between 16 November and 31 December it was the turn of those born between 1878 and 1890.

 In this age group the pass rate was much lower, around 30 per cent.
-Note that these call-ups only applied to men who had previously either been declared unfit for service, or had initially been deemed Tauglich, but were released from service later - in other words superarbitrated.
+Note that these call-ups only applied to men who had previously either been declared unfit for service, or had initially been deemed Tauglich, but were released from service later—in other words, superarbitrated.
 Ordinary Landsturm soldiers above the age of 32 and who had always been fit were called up earlier in the war, and often fought as separate Landsturm regiments.
 See also Odvodní komise.

 Hašek as domobranec

 Army files refer to Jaroslav Hašek as Landsturminfanterist, later Landsturm Gefreiter mit Einjährig-Freiwilliger Abzeichen.
-It is therefore assumed that he was examined at Střelecký ostrov, and several sources confirm that he indeed was, amongst them Břetislav Ludvík.
+It is therefore assumed that he was examined at Střelecký ostrov, and several sources confirm that he indeed was, among them Břetislav Ludvík.
 The examination that affected the age group of Jaroslav Hašek was announced in newspapers on 12 November 1914.

 At Střelecký ostrov the following were to appear: those born between 1878 and 1990 who lived in Prague with Heimatrecht there AND those born between 1878 and 1883 resident in Prague but who had Heimatrecht elsewhere.
 Jaroslav Hašek, born in 1883 and with domicile rights in Mydlovary, indeed belonged to the latter category.
-The younger age-groups (1884-1990) with domicile rights outside Prague reported at Beseda.
-Those born in 1883 with domicile right outside Prague were examined from 13 to 15 of December and the author was surely amongst them.
+The younger age groups (1884-1990) with domicile rights outside Prague reported at Beseda.
+Those born in 1883 with domicile right outside Prague were examined from 13 to 15 December and the author was surely among them.
 Those in his group who were deemed fit for service had to report on 15 February 1915.

 Landšturmák Švejk